glifio/filecoin-iac/modules/api_gw_kong/README.md

-### GET /root
+### POST /root

 #### What happens there goes like the following:
-- Kong receives a `GET` request for URL https://api.node.glif.io/.
+- Kong receives a `POST` request for URL https://api.node.glif.io/.
 - Kong looks for an ingress with:
   - http_host = `api.node.glif.io`
   - http_path = `/`
-  - "konghq.com/methods" = `"GET"`
+  - "konghq.com/methods" = `"POST"`
 - On the access phase of the request processing Kong executes the [req_root.lua](scripts/req_root.lua) script.
 That implies the following:
-  - Change the method to `POST`
   - Change the path to `/rpc/v1`
   - Add the Content-Type: `application/json` header
-- Kong sends the altered request to the upstream service [static page](https://api.node.glif.io/).
+- Kong sends the altered request to the upstream service (lotus gateway).

 ### GET /statecirculatingsupply